Emmanuel Noi Omaboe: Sports

 Omaboe was a member of the Achimota Golf Club.
 From 1974 to 1975, he captained the Achimota Golf Club and served as president of the club from 1990 to 1998.

 In 1971, Omaboe was chairman of the interim management committee of Accra Hearts of Oak football club.

-In 1989, he was chosen to be Chief Patron and President of the Council of Patrons of Accra Hearts of Oak S. C.,.
-Under his presidency of the Council of Patrons of the football club, a total of 42 competitive and ceremonial cups was won and a record was set by winning the Ghana Premier League six (6) consecutive times in 1997, 1998, 1999, 2000, 2001 and 2002.
+In 1989, Omaboe was chosen to be Chief Patron and President of the Council of Patrons of Accra Hearts of Oak S. C.,.

+Under Omaboe's presidency of the Council of Patrons of the football club, a total of 42 competitive and ceremonial cups was won and a record was set by winning the Ghana Premier League six (6) consecutive times in 1997, 1998, 1999, 2000, 2001 and 2002.
 The club for the first time won the CAF Champions League trophy in 2000 and set another Ghanaian record by winning the 8th CAF Super Cup (2001) and crowned this achievements by being the first Club in Africa to win the 1st CAF Confederation Cup in 2004.

 Honours

-He received the Grand Medal (Civil Division) of the Republic of Ghana in 1968, the highest honour of his country then available in that period.
+Omaboe received the Grand Medal (Civil Division) of the Republic of Ghana in 1968.

 In 1973, Omaboe was elected Honorary Fellow of the Royal Statistical Society, having been a member since 1957.
 He was made President of the Economic Society of Ghana.
-He received an honorary doctorate from the University of Ghana, Legon in 1999.
+Omaboe received an honorary doctorate from the University of Ghana, Legon in 1999.

-Personal life
+Personal life and death

-Oyeeman was married to Letitia Omaboe with whom he had five children.
-His son, Nortey Omaboe is the Chief Executive of GCNet.
-His daughter, Norkor Duah is the Chief Executive of the marketing communications firm, Mullen Lowe Accra and previously served as the Vice President of International Advertising Association.
+Oyeeman married Letitia Manko and the two had five children.
+A son, Nortey Omaboe, is the Chief Executive of GCNet.
+A daughter, Norkor Duah, is the Chief Executive of the marketing communications firm, Mullen Lowe Accra and previously served as the Vice President of International Advertising Association.

-He was a Presbyterian and was known to worship at the Ebenezer Presbyterian Church, Osu.
-He was also a Freemason, belonging to the District Grand Lodge of Ghana under the United Grand Lodge of England.
+Omaboe was a Presbyterian and was known to worship at the Ebenezer Presbyterian Church, Osu.
+He was also a Freemason, belonging to the District Grand Lodge of Ghana.

-Death and royal funeral

-Oyeeman Wereko Ampem II died of natural causes on 26 November 2005, aged 75 years.
+Oyeeman Wereko Ampem II died of natural causes on 26 November 2005, aged 75.
 A memorial service was held for him at the Ebenezer Presbyterian Church, Osu.
 The royal funeral and burial took place at Amanokrom.